tel: +48 888 99 98 98

 In addition to immense strength, neodymium magnets have the following advantages:

-• Wide application in advanced technologically fields – are utilized in HDD drives, electric drive mechanisms, medical apparatus or very highly developed apparatuses.
+• Significant importance in modern technologies – are utilized in HDD drives, electric motors, medical apparatus and other highly developed apparatuses.

 Disadvantages of neodymium magnets: